datateknik-lth/datateknik-lth/master/optcomp-EDA230/questions/week3.md

     SSA-renaming algorithm.
 PHI-operands corresponding to another PHI-operand is set to `*BOTTOM*`.
 3. Finalize1
-    *   Downsafety: PHI is downsafe there is a real occurrence of the computation before a program exit or modification of the computation's value.
+    *   Downsafety: PHI is downsafe if there is a real occurrence of the computation after PHI but before the program exit or modification of the computation's value after the PHI function.
 SSAPRE may not add a computation which might not be used at all.
         ```
         while (a < b)
         i += x * y;